 Peters is an artist based in New Orleans, USA and raised in the south of England.
-Their work stems from an empirical understanding of the world coupled with a highly emotional response to it, exploring gender, conflict and the subconscious through a variety of media.
-She/they are inspired by the continuing battle humans face as animals, our comprehension of life continuously oscillating between logic and sensuality, physicality and thought.
-Sophie graduated with a first class BSc in Liberal Arts and Sciences in 2019 and has a long term interest in science and technology, learning to paint with the encouragement of her mother who would frequently take them to see art shows in London.
-Peters spent one year at Loyola, New Orleans, during which she began to explore the world as both a scientist and creative and began creating artworks in and about the city.
-Most of their work attempts to understand aspects of human nature that are overlooked or under-spoken, estrogen overdoses, neighborhood shootings, female violence; they believe that the shameful, painful aspects of human nature can perhaps, through acknowledgement, become improved.
+Their work explores gender and conflict through the subconscious.
+She/they are inspired by the battle humans face as animals, continuously oscillating between logic and sensuality, physicality and thought.
+Sophie graduated with a first class BSc in Liberal Arts and Sciences in 2019 and spent one year at Loyola, New Orleans, during which she began to explore the world as both a scientist and creative, setting out to create art in and about the city.
+Much of their work attempts to understand aspects of human nature that are overlooked or under-spoken, with the believe that the shameful, painful aspects of life can perhaps, through acknowledgement, become improved.

 Peters was the winner of The Ashurst Emerging Artist prize (2019) and the CHBH (Centre for Human Brain Health) artwork competition (2019) and was also highly commended by the Visual Art Open award (2020).
 She has shown works internationally in Lisbon, New Orleans, Birmingham (UK) and Central London.